We are on hand to help answer your queries

 We do provide some options for you if you cannot attend, and they are listed in the following sections.

-This must take place before midday on 31st May (Plus package) and Friday 30th August (Classic package), and there is a fee to do this.
+This must take place before midday on 12th June 2020 (Plus package), 23rd August 2020 (Classic package), and there is an Administration Fee to do this.
 This must be made payable to the Event Organisers.
 Please refer to the Rules and Regulations for further details.

 Please note: you may only defer once, so if you have already deferred the previous year, this option no longer applies to you.